MichaelSail4499/cybereventthree/README.md

 Once you have completed all steps, delete the `.iso` file.
 The virtual machine, which is an emulation of a computer system, will be installed already, so no need to consume disk space!
 It is there simply for installation purposes.

 Virtualbox runs once you turn off your hypervisor.
 Systems like WSL 2 requires hypervisor.
 You'll have to alternate between the commands to run the either system:
-<bcdedit /set hypervisorlaunchtype off
+<code>bcdedit /set hypervisorlaunchtype off
-bcdedit /set hypervisorlaunchtype auto>
+bcdedit /set hypervisorlaunchtype auto</code>
 Run the relevant command on powershell with administrator privledges.
 Then, restart the computer.

 ### Alternatives to Kali Linux